ishaandey/node/README.md

 # Node
-Welcome to Node!
-Node is a 10-week introductory data science course offered by [HackCville](https://hackcville.com/), where students pick up **core data literacy skills** necessary to tackle questions of their own.
+Welcome!
+Node is a ten week introductory data science course offered by [HackCville](https://hackcville.com/), where students pick up **core data literacy skills** necessary to tackle questions of their own.

 Among other things, we'll learn the foundations of data manipulation, exploratory data analysis, machine learning, and apply them towards our own areas of interests in projects.
 Though the course assumes some basic knowledge of programming or familiarity with Python, all are welcome.

-By the end of this course, our goal is to show you what's possible by learning data– how to ask the right questions, critique models, and cut through the noise to help you find the patterns in your work.
+By the end of this course, our goal is to show what's possible by learning data science– how to ask the right questions, critique models, and cut through the noise to help you find the patterns in your work.
+Ultimately, we'd like students to leave with enough familiarity of Python to be independent analysts in their own fields, as well as understand how data science is increasingly used in the world around them.

 ## Course Details
 All weeks will comprise of (1) a lesson delivered through **workshops**, typically as a Jupyter Notebook, (2) supplemental content to be completed during **labs**, (3) links to further exploration or example **applications**, and (4) relevant **memes**.

 ### Course Materials
-- All course material (slides, notebooks, datasets, etc.) will live in this GitHub repository
-- For ease of access, we've setup a mirror at [files.node.ishaandey.com](https://files.node.ishaandey.com/) that'll allow you to individually download files to your local computer
+All course material (slides, notebooks, datasets, etc.) will live in [this GitHub repository](https://github.com/ishaandey/node).
+For ease of access, we've setup a mirror at [files.node.ishaandey.com](https://files.node.ishaandey.com/) that'll allow you to individually download files to your local computer

 ### Schedule
 - [Week 1](./week-1): **What is Data Science?**
     - Walk through the data science process with a live City of San Francisco dataset
     - *Lab*: Install Anaconda, finish welcome survey
 - [Week 2](./week-2): **Panda, Panda, Panda**
     - What is a DataFrame?
-Learn masks, chaining, groupbys, and the lingo of Pandas
+Learn the lingo of Pandas with masks, chaining, and groupbys
     - *Lab*: Practice pandas using welcome data
 - [Week 3](./week-3): **Everything Data Wrangling**
     - Handle irregular data types and aggregate data from several sources